 At this point, your lawyer prepares for the closing.
 The attorney communicates with you to ensure you are providing the necessary information to obtain your mortgage.
 He or she is also preparing the breakdown of closing cost fees you will owe to the various parties at closing.
 At closing, he or she has the documents for you to sign for you to get the keys and disburses the funds.

 Attorney Services RenderedAttorney Services Rendered

 Compiling Legal DocumentsCompiling Legal Documents

 Some documents can only be drawn up by an attorney.
 Probably the most important is the contract of sale.
 If the buyer has any special requirements or problems are found in the home inspection, or later the purchase agreement has to include provisions for this.

 There will be a lot of documents going back and forth.
 The attorney is there to review each one for vague language and unclear terms that can create legal problems.
 If you need to sign something, have your attorney look it over first.

 Property law can be dense and be intimidating for the uninitiated, even for brokers.
 A real estate attorney can provide consultation and advice for essential questions.
 For instance, what the tax consequences of a transaction would be.

 Conduct Due DiligenceConduct Due Diligence

 In NYC, due diligence is conducted before the property goes under contract.
 Your attorney will review the building financials, board minutes, and look into whether there are any outstanding liens against the property.
 Additionally, if any defects could mean a price reduction and all else that could affect the sale of the property, including the potential increase in common charges/maintenance costs.

-After a purchase agreement is signed, the state of the seller’s title to the property must be established.
+After a purchase agreement is signed, the state of the seller’s title to the property filed.
 An attorney will either do this or review the title abstract or title insurance commitment.